 Things to consider when choosing a harness

-As harnesses vary considerably, here are some pointers on things to look for when choosing one for your dog.
+As harnesses vary considerably, here are some pointers on looking for when choosing one for your dog.

 Fabric is an important consideration.
 Is the type and quality of the fabric going to be robust enough for your dog?
-Does your dog like to spend time in water?
-Then a quick dry fabric might be best.
+Does your dog like to spend time in the water?
+Then a quick-dry fabric might be best.

-Does it need to be padded or fleeced lined to protect your dog?
-Take some time to have a look at different types of fabric available, it could make all the difference between your dog being happy in his harness or not.
+Does it need to be padded or fleeced-lined to protect your dog?
+Take some time to look at the different types of fabric available; it could make all the difference between your dog being happy in his harness or not.

 Length of straps

-As dogs vary so much in shape and size, consider looking at the length of the straps and if using an overhead harness, the depth of the neck section.
+As dogs vary so much in shape and size, look at the length of the straps and points of adjustability.
+For an overhead harness, the depth of the neck section is also crucial.

-Dogs with deep chests tend to be more of a challenge to fit well for a harness so adjustable straps are very handy.
+Dogs with deep chests tend to be more challenging to fit well for a harness, so adjustable straps are convenient.